 EduCake allows for individual and focused revision sessions, enabling learners to consume information in manageable 'chunks'.
 This approach aligns with the cognitive principle that information processed in bite-sized pieces is often more effectively retained.

 The tool's unique features such as the "filters teachers" can use to sort student accounts and track learning levels are specifically designed to aid educators in identifying gaps in student knowledge.
 With real-time feedback from students and easy-to-interpret analytics, teachers can adjust learning tasks based on individual student needs.
-It empowers educators to move beyond the 'one-size-fits-all' approach, creating a more inclusive and effective learning environment.
+It helps educators to move beyond the 'one-size-fits-all' approach, creating a more inclusive and effective learning environment.

 A notable psychologist once noted, "The most effective learning involves adapting and restructuring our existing knowledge framework to incorporate new information".
 This is precisely the function of EduCake, to facilitate this adaptive learning process.